mariamkhmahran/bird-classifier-ui/Readme.md

 - README.md
 ```

 - The `client/` directory contains the Flask web application code.
-The `templates/` subdirectory includes the HTML templates for the web interface, `index.html` for file upload, `results.html` for displaying inference results, `monitor.html` for monitoring page and `404.html` as a error fallback page.
+The `templates/` subdirectory includes the HTML templates for the web interface, `index.html` for file upload, `results.html` for displaying inference results, `monitor.html` for the monitoring page and `404.html` as an error fallback page.
 The `static/` subdirectory contains the CSS stylesheets for the web application as well as relevant assets.
 - The `server/` directory holds the frozen model files, including `saved_model.pb` and the `variables/` directory.
 - The `db/` directory holds schema for the app data storage db.
 - `docker-compose.yml` is the configuration file for Docker Compose, defining the services and their dependencies.